-MANAGEMENT PLAN FOR THE RECYCLING AND ECONOMIC DEVELOPMENT INITIATIVE OF SOUTH AFRICA (REDISA)
+DRAFT INTEGRATED INDUSTRY WASTE TYRE MANAGEMENT PLAN OF THE RECYCLING AND ECONOMIC DEVELOPMENT INITIATIVE OF SOUTH AFRICA (REDISA)

-I, Bomo Edith Edna Molewa, Minister of Water and Environmental Affairs, hereby give notice in terms of section 32(6) of the National Environmental Management Act, 2008 (Act No. 59 of 2008) that the Integrated Industry Waste Management Plan (IIWMP) from the Recycling Economic Development Initiative of South Africa (REDISA) has been approved.
+I, Bomo Edith Edna Molewa, Minister of Water and Environmental Affairs, hereby under regulation 11(1)(b) of the Waste Tyre Regulations, 2009, read with sections 73 and 80(2) of the National Environmental Management: Waste Act, 2008 (Act No. 59 of 2008), publish the draft Integrated Industry Waste Tyre Management Plan of the Recycling and Economic Development Initiative of South Africa (REDISA), in the Schedule hereto, for public comment.